High Blood Pressure (Hypertension)

 The onset of hypertension is characterized by a lack of symptoms, so most people with high blood pressure do not feel any discomfort.
 Unpleasant symptoms begin to appear within a few years.

-- tinnitus due to blood rush to the head
+- tinnitus due to blood rushing to the head

 - headaches, dizziness